willstocks/SCSS-Everywhere/README.md

 # IntelliSense for CSS, SCSS class names in HTML and Slim

 > Note: This is **drop-in** replacement for https://github.com/zignd/HTML-CSS-Class-Completion.
 Please uninstall that extension before installing this.
-Othwerwise, things can happen.
+Otherwise, things can happen.

-## What' New in this extension?
+## What's new in this extension?

 I've added Slim (Another Ruby Template Engine) support and also added SCSS/SASS support.